 - aspirations for the future

 The tool contains a worksheet aimed at helping learners develop their characteristics, gain a greater understanding of their strengths, and empower them to achieve their goals in life.
-If you would like more information on the tool, as well as receiving free updates and resources on Lift Off, please sign up to our mailing list.

 Free resources to support transition